Given the financial and societal impact of global business, there’s an urgent need to understand leadership personality.

 Narcissists gain personal security and overcome isolation by creating a vision others can follow.
-This is what motivates them to be captivating, inspirational, charming and seductive.
+This motivates them to be captivating, inspirational, charming and seductive.

 History and business have witnessed legions of successful, productive narcissists who led their organizations to great success: Napoleon, Rockefeller, Roosevelt and Churchill.
 In the last 20 years, we’ve enjoyed radical advances from companies led by productive narcissists like Bill Gates, Steve Jobs, Andy Grove, Howard Schultz, Richard Branson and Oprah Winfrey.

-Many companies, even those known for innovation, don’t want to hire narcissists who are visionary.
-No matter how much their leaders boast of encouraging independent thinking and creativity, many have little tolerance for true originals or mavericks.
-They prefer the obsessive leader driven to please and enforces company rules.
+Many companies, even those known for innovation, don’t want to hire visionary narcissists.
+No matter how much their leaders encourage independent thinking and creativity, many have little tolerance for true originals or mavericks.
+They prefer the obsessive leader driven to please and enforce company rules.

 Productive narcissists want to create new paradigms that change the way we live and work.
 Conversely, obsessive business leaders excel at cutting costs, culling nonperformers from the pack, and implementing the right processes and systems.
 Which is the better leadership personality type for the future?